Understanding activity-based work vs hot desking and how unassigned seats reformat your office.

 Living in the city I could use ridesharing apps, public transportation, or car rentals.
 I got more if I shared — with trip-by-trip flexibility.

-Why hot-desking is heating up
+Why hot desking is heating up

-Who gets a desk?
+Okay, but who gets a desk?

 But traditional desk scheduling forces you to find the perfect ratio of space vs demand.
 After all that math, you find you still have empty desks day to day.
 What gives?